mishani0x0ef/filepath-webpack-plugin/README.md

 ## Usage

-The plugin will warn you if any path in your project exceeds the maximum length.
+The plugin will show a build warning if any path in your project exceeds the maximum length.
 Just add the plugin to your `webpack` config as follows:

 **webpack.config.js**